An independent marketplace for professional journalism, ideas and expertise.

 Despite a digital information explosion, tens of thousands of professional journalists have been laid off or abandoned their profession in the past decade as publicly-traded mega media companies have sought to satisfy Wall Street's profit demands amidst an ever-fragmenting advertising landscape.

-Deep newsroom staffing cuts have forced editors and producers around the country to all but abandon investigative reporting and watchdog journalism along with a commitment to thorough coverage of the communities they serve.
+Deep newsroom staffing cuts have forced editors and producers around the country to all but abandon investigative reporting and watchdog journalism along with a commitment to thoroughly cover the communities they serve.
 Publishers are blending editorial and advertising content, and in some smaller markets, indeed it appears that the news is for sale.
 While the public service contributions of some journalistic stars continue to standout, the horizon for sustaining quality journalism has grown dark.

 The health of American democracy is intertwined with watchdog reporting and a healthy free press.
 But the fourth estate is severely crippled, and transparency in all levels of government has suffered because of it.
 We are awash in partisan commentators expressing opinions — but we lack independent, conflict-free reporters who will do the hard digging to shed light on the public's business.